jacobobryant/platypub-biffweb-theme/docs/02-reference/00-project-structure.md

                 └── tasks.clj
 ```

-`config.edn` contains configuration (including secrets) for the application and
+`config.edn` and `secrets.env` contain your app's configuration and secrets,
-is not checked into git. `setup.sh` is a script for provisioning an Ubuntu
+respectively, and are not checked into git. `server-setup.sh` is a script for
-server (see [Production](/docs/reference/production/)). `bb.edn` defines project
+provisioning an Ubuntu server (see [Production](/docs/reference/production/)).
-tasks&mdash;run `bb tasks` to see the available commands.
+`bb.edn` defines project tasks&mdash;run `bb tasks` to see the available
+commands.

 ## Code organization